 • Schedule your dental visit in the late afternoon instead of morning.

 Consider Sedation Dentistry as a Sure Solution

 At Mitzi Morris, DMD, we are keenly aware of the obstacles that prevent patients from comfortably tolerating dental care.
 For patients with special needs, dental phobia, severe gag reflex and other limitations, sedation dentistry is a welcome solution.
-Not only do we offer Nitrous Oxide sedation, but Dr. Morris is also a Licensed IV Sedation dentist.
 We are confident we can create a relaxing experience for you in the dental chair despite your gagging struggles.

 Posted on the behalf of Mitzi Morris, DMD, PC